Dead People Server

 Art Clokey (animator) -- Dead.
 Died January 8, 2010.
 Born October 12, 1921.
 Inventor of Gumby, he was also the animator for Davey and Goliath.
 Home Page IMDb Obituary

 Miep Gies (Hero) -- Dead.
 Died January 11, 2010.
 Born February 15, 1909.
 An employee of Otto Frank who helped hide Anne Frank's family during part of WWII, and saved Anne's diary, returning it to her father after the war.
-Home Page IMDb Obituary FindAGrave
+Home Page twitter IMDb youtube Obituary FindAGrave

 Teddy Pendergrass (singer/songwriter) Dead.
 Colon cancer.
 Died January 13, 2010.
 Born March 26, 1950.
 Great singer ("If You Don't Know Me By Now"), paralyzed in a 1982 accident.
 IMDb

 Carl Smith (singer/songwriter) -- Dead.
 Died January 16, 2010.
 Born March 15, 1927.
-Opry star, wrote "Your Love Keeps Lifting Me (Higher and Higher," first husband of June Carter Cash IMDb Obituary FindAGrave
+Opry star, wrote "Your Love Keeps Lifting Me (Higher and Higher)," first husband of June Carter Cash IMDb Obituary FindAGrave

 Erich Segal (writer/academic) Dead.
 Heart attack/Parkinson's disease.
 Died January 17, 2010.
 Born June 16, 1937.
 Best-known for Love Story.
 IMDB